 Congrats traveler!
-You got a job as a travel nurse or travel therapist!
+You applied and got a job as a travel nurse or travel therapist.
 Now you need to decide where you are going to live for the next three months.
-Finding short-term housing for a 13-week travel assignment can seem overwhelming.
+Are you wondering how to find short-term housing?

 1. Have your company handle housing.
 This means that you would receive less money weekly from your paycheck because some money would be allocated towards housing costs.
 Your company would decide where you live and booking your accommodations.
 However, you would have no upfront housing costs and would not have to sign a lease, run a credit check or find housing yourself.